 - Leave the low and low-mid frequencies of the bass MONO and set panning properties for the upper frequencies according to taste.

-What you’ll end up with is a nice wide-sounding bass that still has its mono integrity intact.
+What you’ll end up with is a nice wide-sounding bass that still has its mono integrity intact thus leaving you with a more interesting sound.

 If you’re interested in MAtuoPanMB, grab it during one of MeldaProduction’s sales, this will help you save some money.